savoirfairelinux/building-inclusive-open-source-software/docs/C-IDD.md

-# 🖥️ C-IDD Inclusive design for Desktop
+# 🖥️ Inclusive design for Desktop

 !!!
 Info "In this module"
     This module contains the basics of accessible and inclusive design for Desktop.